yu-9824/zoom_participant/README.md

 # zoom_participant
+## What is this?
-A program to get the list of participants as a rating graph.
+A program to create a graph of the number of participants from a list of Zoom participants.